Alumni Profiles

 Chad Kreikemeier '03

 Chad Kreikemeier (honors B.A.
 2003, summa cum laude) received the Mario Ross Leadership Award for his outstanding leadership and service contributions during his years at 老司机福利网.
-Kreikemeier was elected to Student Government Executive Board as Administrative Vice President (academic year 2000-2001) and then elected as Financial Vice President for the academic year 2002-2003.
-After graduating from SLU, Kreikemeier earned his M.A. in Security Policy Studies at George Washington University' Elliott School of International Affairs.
+Kreikemeier was elected to the Student Government Executive Board as administrative vice president (academic year 2000-2001) and then elected as financial vice president for the academic year 2002-2003.
+After graduating from SLU, Kreikemeier earned his M.A. in security policy studies at George Washington University's Elliott School of International Affairs.

-Kreikemeier's work as Defense and Foreign Policy Advisor to Senator Shaheen, a member of the Senate Armed Services Committee and the Senate Foreign Relations Committee, took him around the globe.
+Kreikemeier's work as defense and foreign policy advisor to U.S. Sen. Jeanne Shaheen, a member of the Senate Armed Services Committee and the Senate Foreign Relations Committee, took him around the globe.
 His work on the Senate Foreign Relations Committee ranged from briefings, hearing preparations and advising to involvement with the Senate's ratification of the New Strategic Arms Reduction Treaty with Russia.
-Kreikemeier reflects on his passion for foreign affairs and international politics and concludes that SLU's political science Department gave him his first look into the dynamic world of international relations.
-Although the classes engaged him immensely, it wasn't until his junior year and the events of 9/11 that he recognized the real threat of national security and the delicate balance of the international system.
-It was on that day, Kreikemeier says, that he knew he wanted to work in the areas of foreign policy and national security issues.
+Kreikemeier reflects on his passion for foreign affairs and international politics and concludes that SLU's political science department gave him his first look into the dynamic world of international relations.
+Although the classes engaged him immensely, it wasn't until his junior year and the events of 9/11 that he recognized the real threat to national security and the delicate balance of the international system.
+It was on that day, Kreikemeier says, that he knew he wanted to work in foreign policy and national security issues.

 Theresa Chalhoub '06

 Theresa Chalhoub graduated from SLU in 2006, summa cum laude with an Honors Bachelor of Arts in Political Science and Psychology.
 While at SLU, she was active both on and off campus.
-She was a legislative intern and staff assistant for U.S. Congressman Russ Carnahan and a victim's advocate for the Office of the Prosecuting Attorney in St. Louis.
-Chalhoub received a Presidential Scholarship from SLU, served as Panhellenic Vice President of Recruitment and was active in Oriflamme, the new student welcome association.
-Chalhoub received a number of awards both for her academic achievements and for her involvement in student activities.
+She was a legislative intern and staff assistant for U.S. Rep. Russ Carnahan and a victim's advocate for the Office of the Prosecuting Attorney in St. Louis.
+Chalhoub received a Presidential Scholarship from SLU, served as Panhellenic vice president of recruitment and was active in Oriflamme, the new student welcome association.
+Chalhoub received several awards for her academic achievements and for her involvement in student activities.

 Since graduating from SLU, Chalhoub's work has taken her around the world and across the United States.
 She taught English to grade school and high school students in Changsha, China, under the auspices of the WorldTeach program.
-After that, she was a field organizer and then out of state volunteer coordinator for Hillary Clinton's campaign for president.
-In this work, Theresa implemented grassroots programs and voter contact plans, coordinated volunteers from across the country, and worked on primary campaigns in New Hampshire, Missouri, Nebraska, Texas, and Pennsylvania.
-In Fall 2008, she began work on a joint degree: J.D. from New York University and M.P.A. from the Woodrow Wilson School at Princeton.
+After that, she was a field organizer and out-of-state volunteer coordinator for Hillary Clinton's presidential campaign.
+In this work, Chalhoub implemented grassroots programs and voter-contact plans, coordinated volunteers from across the country, and worked on primary campaigns in New Hampshire, Missouri, Nebraska, Texas and Pennsylvania.
+In fall 2008, she began work on a joint degree: J.D. from New York University and M.P.A. from the Woodrow Wilson School at Princeton.

 Chaloub adds that the smaller size of the SLU political science department allowed her to get to know her professors and work closely with them.
 She has relied on their help and advice even after leaving SLU.